RickDB/newznab-tmux-theme-omega/README.md

-This template is based on Admin LTE template.
+This is a fork of the Newznab-Tmux Omicron theme which is based on Admin LTE.